 PHEW!
-That was a mighty long list, and you made it to the end!
-I’ve put in everything I can think of, based on my personal experiences and hearing from others.
-I hope you find this list useful.
+That was a mighty long summer packing list, and you made it to the end!
+I’ve put in everything I can think of, based on my personal experiences from travelling around Europe and Asia in summer.

 Pin this for future reference!